 If you read nothing else on my blog, PLEASE follow through with this advice.

-Why, you ask?
 I’m sure you don’t want the IRS in your personal bank account, right?
 And I bet you hate answering questions about personal expenses when your CPA or bookkeeper asks?
-(Me too!)

-Still, I do recommend that you open a separate checking account for business-related expenses.
+Still, it’s a good idea to open a separate checking account for business-related expenses.
 That way everything stays organized and there’s no confusion at tax time.

 By using the right accounting system you can reduce stress and save time for more important things.
 The better systems you have in place, the more time you have at your disposal.